 - The Officers of the Corporation shall be a President, Vice-President and Secretary-Treasurer, elected by the membership, who shall exercise duties customary for those offices.
 A Historian may be appointed by the President.

 - The Council shall consist of five persons, including three elected officers: The President, the Vice-President, and the Secretary-Treasurer.
 The fourth member shall be a Senior Councilor (a candidate for progression to Vice-President in the following year).
-The fifth member shall be a Junior Councilor (a younger member who will serve a three year term) The Council will meet from time to time upon the call of the President, and it proceedings shall be reported to the membership.
-The Secretary-Treasurer serves for a period of five years after which he/she becomes Senior Councilor for one year, Vice President for one year and then President.
+The fifth member shall be a Junior Councilor (a younger member who will serve a three year term).
+The Council will meet from time to time upon the call of the President, and it proceedings shall be reported to the Membership.
+The Secretary-Treasurer serves for a period of five years after which he/she becomes a Senior Councilor for one year, Vice President for one year and then President.

 The standing committees of the Corporation shall include the following:

 - The Membership Committee consisting of five Active Members or Fellows, geographically diverse and otherwise representative of the Corporation’s members, serving for staggered five-year terms, one elected each year by the membership after nomination by the Nominating Committee.
 The President and Secretary will serve ex officio.
 Nominations to membership must be received by the Secretary at least 150 days prior to the next Annual Meeting.
 The Committee shall investigate the credentials of prospective new members recommended by existing members to the Secretary, or suggested by Committee members.
-Candidates shall be proposed by the Committee to the membership for election, upon 90 days’ written notice prior to the Corporation’s Annual meeting.
+Candidates shall be proposed by the Committee to the membership for election, upon 90 days’ written notice prior to the Corporation’s Annual Meeting.
 The Committee shall prepare a slate of proposed new members to be approved by the membership with a vote of 2/3rds of present voting members.

 - The Nominating Committee will consist of three members who will serve for staggered three-year terms.
 Each year, one new Committee member will be appointed by the President immediately after the President takes office.
 The Committee will propose candidates to fill vacancies among elected officers, and propose a new member for the Membership Committee.
 It will also propose members for positions such as the AAGUS representative to the American Board of Urology, American College of Surgeons, and other such offices when positions need to be filled.